Girl who fatally shot Arizona gun instructor said weapon was too powerful

-PHOENIX (Reuters) - A 9-year-old girl who fatally shot a gun range instructor with an Uzi submachine gun last week told her mother immediately afterward that the weapon was too much for her to handle and had hurt her shoulder, said a sheriff’s report released on Tuesday.
+PHOENIX (Reuters) - A 9-year-old girl who fatally shot a gun range instructor with an Uzi submachine gun last week told her mother immediately afterward that the weapon was too much for her to handle and had hurt her shoulder, a sheriff’s report released on Tuesday said.

-The girl’s family also did not realize right away that the instructor, 39-year-old Charles Vacca, had been struck by a round from the gun, the Mohave County Sheriff’s Office report said.
+The girl’s family also did not realize right away that the instructor, 39-year-old Charles Vacca, had been struck by a round from the gun, according to the Mohave County Sheriff’s Office report.

 Vacca was struck by at least one bullet and later died, in an accident that touched off debate over the wisdom of giving children access to high-powered firearms, even in a controlled setting such as a gun range.

-The sheriff’s office has said no criminal charges were pending after what it described as an “industrial accident.”
+The sheriff’s office has said no criminal charges were pending after what it called an “industrial accident.”
 State occupational health and safety officials have opened their own investigation.

-The girl’s mother, who was visibly upset, told officers that immediately following the shooting, her daughter “turned to her (and) told her the gun was too much for her and hurt her shoulder,” the report said.
+The girl’s mother told officers that immediately following the shooting, her daughter “turned to her (and) told her the gun was too much for her and hurt her shoulder,” the report said.

 “(The mother) said no one knew Vacca was shot until the other instructor ran over,” an officer wrote.